yanchenglee98/tp/docs/UserGuide.md

 2. The events list will be updated to reflect the new event
 ![](https://i.imgur.com/netgrrM.png)

-Here are some other examples you can try, assuming you have at least one event saved in Hall-y:
+Here are some other examples:
 * `edit-event 1 n/Hall DnD dt/15/12/2020 19:00 d/End of year Dinner and Dance.`
 * `edit-event 1 l/UTown`